RiverCityDFIR/rcdf-interactive-signin-analyzer/docs/reporting.md

 ## File Hashes

-Where supported, reports may include file hash information to assist with repeatability and evidence tracking workflows.
+Reports may include file hash information to assist with repeatability and evidence tracking workflows.
+Opened/closed file hashes are stored in /logs/

 Recommended practice includes: